Zheng0428/COIG-Kun/README.md

    - `data_path`: Directory where the raw, unlabeled data is stored.
    - `output_path`: Directory where the generated data will be stored.

-Ensure that each path is correctly specified and points to the respective model or data directory in your file system.
+Make sure that each path is correctly specified and points to the respective model or data directory in your file system.

 ## Results